 5. The Endgame: Once the scammers have extracted as much money as possible, they cut off communication and disappear, leaving victims stranded.

-The Parallels Between Investment Scams and Legitimate Investments Opportunities
+The Parallels Between Investment Scams and Legitimate Investment Opportunities

 What makes scams like this so effective is their resemblance to legitimate opportunities.
 After all, real investments often involve elements like: